 The VINSE Analytical Core Laboratory is a premier user facility providing expertise, instrumentation, and infrastructure for interdisciplinary nanoscience and nanotechnology research.
 The facility supports a broad range of nanoscale science and technology projects by providing resources coupled with expert staff support.
 The Laboratory is fully equipped for conducting materials processing and characterization.
 The laboratory houses a diverse range of state-of-the-art instrumentation for extensive investigation of optical and structural properties of materials.
-The laboratory is working under the close supervision of the Environmental Health and Safety (EHS) department.
+The laboratory is working under the close supervision of the Office of Clinical & Research Safety (OCRS).